Nikhil4123/Pave/README.md

    flutter run
    ```

-The app will fetch products from `https://mock.pavepilot.dev/products`.
-If the API is unavailable, it automatically falls back to a local JSON file.
+The app attempts to fetch products from `https://mock.pavepilot.dev/products`. **Note: This API endpoint is currently unavailable**, so the app automatically uses the local JSON fallback file (`assets/products_fallback.json`) which contains 16 sample products.

 ## Screenshots